 Realogy Holdings (formerly Domus Holdings) has the goods for domestic bliss for a lot of people.
-It is the largest franchisor of residential real estate offices in the world with about 13,600 offices in more than 100 countries.
+It is the largest franchisor of residential real estate offices in the world with about 13,500 offices in more than 100 countries.
 Its brands include Century 21, Coldwell Banker, ERA, Better Homes and Gardens Real Estate, and Sotheby's.
-In addition to franchising, the company owns and operates about 700 offices under the already mentioned brands along with the Corcoran Group and CitiHabitats labels.
+In addition to franchising, the company owns and operates about 700 offices under the already mentioned brands along with the Corcoran Group and Citi Habitats labels.
 It also provides relocation, title, and settlement services, and mortgages.
-The residential real estate giant changed its name in September 2012 and went public in October.
+The residential real estate giant changed its name and went public in late 2012.

 The US accounts for 98% of New Jersey-based Realogy's revenue.
 The company's relocation services business is active in the US, Canada, Europe, and Asia.